Cross-Platform Autonomous Control of Minimal Kitaev Chains: Introduction

 In particular, ML techniques have been widely deployed for tasks pertaining to the operation of semiconductor quantum dots \cite{zwolak2023colloquium}.
 In this context ML methods have been applied with promising results that simplify device operation and reach comparable accuracy to experienced human operators \cite{moon2020machine}.
-The key challenges in the field can be grouped into two broader categories \cite{zwolak2023data}: (i) building foundational models that generalize well to the large set of platform and devices, and, (ii) demonstrate the utility of machine learning approaches beyond smaller-scale devices with relatively simple charge stability diagrams and a comparably low number of parameters.
+The key challenges in the field can be grouped into two broader categories \cite{zwolak2024data}: (i) building foundational models that generalize well to a large set of platforms and devices, and, (ii) demonstrating the utility of machine learning approaches beyond smaller-scale devices with relatively simple charge stability diagrams and a comparably low number of parameters.

-In the present work we design, benchmark and experimentally demonstrate a ML-based method that addresses both these challenges simultaneously: we devise an autonomous tune-up protocol that achieves the emergence of Majorana zero modes (MZMs), and we deploy the protocol without using data from the experimental platform we wish to tune.
-Specifically, we concentrate on the experimental realization of MZMs that are predicted to manifest as emergent quasiparticles in a one-dimensional Kitaev chain~\cite{kitaev2001unpaired, dvir2023realization}.
+In the present work, we design, benchmark and experimentally demonstrate a ML-based method that addresses both these challenges simultaneously: we devise an autonomous tune-up protocol that achieves the emergence of Poor Man's Majorana modes (PMMs), and we deploy the protocol without using data from the experimental platform we wish to tune.
+Specifically, we concentrate on the experimental realization of PMMs that are predicted to manifest as emergent quasiparticles in a one-dimensional Kitaev chain~\cite{kitaev2001unpaired, dvir2023realization}.
+Kitaev chains have been modeled in various forms, including both spinless and spinful variants~\cite{Kitaev2001, Sau2012, Beenakker2013, Pan2023, Liu2024, Tsintzis2022, Luethi2024, Tsintzis2024, Samuelson2024, Souto2023}.
 By tuning up complex emergent modes, we take a step beyond what has been established in autonomous state preparation previously.
 Moreover, we achieve this tuning in a cross-platform transfer learning setting.
 Specifically, we consider three objects during testing and training of our ML algorithm: a theoretical model of the Kitaev chain, a Kitaev chain experimental realization in chain of quantum dots coupled to superconductor in a one-dimensional nanowire (Device A), a Kitaev chain experimental realization based on two-dimensional electron gas (Device B).
 We train the tuning algorithm on theoretical model, re-train on a small number of data acquired from Device B and then apply and evaluate its performance on Device A.